We know it can be challenging to start your business without some funding in place.

 SME (for legally incorporated UK businesses generating over £250k annual revenue)

-Be preparing to go to market
+Have a minimum viable product and be preparing to go to market

-150 businesses will be shortlisted.
+90 businesses will be shortlisted.

-Applications for the 2025 competition are now closed.
+Applications for the 2026 competition are now closed.

 Tata Varsity Pitch Competition

-Applications for the 2025 Tata Varsity Pitch Competition are now open.
+Applications for the 2026 Tata Varsity Pitch Competition are now open.

 The Tata Varsity Pitch Competition is the longest-running inter-university business pitching competition in the UK.
-It is open to current students and graduates up to five years after graduation.
+It is open to current students and graduates up to three years after graduation.
 Applicants compete to win one of several award categories and the grand prize of £15,000 cash.

 You need to choose one of the following categories to apply for:

 Applications for this competition are now open.
-The deadline for applications is 22 October 2025.
+The deadline for applications is 18 October 2026.

 Ignite Competition for social enterprises

 Ignite backs student and graduate-led ventures tackling social and environmental problems with scalable, entrepreneurial solutions.
+We’re open to all models — as long as you’re building something with:

-Clear purpose demonstrating measurable impact
+Clear purpose – A defined problem and measurable impact

-An ambitious founding team ready to lead change
+An ambitious founding team - ready to lead change

-A plan to generate 50%+ of income from trading
+A route to trading income - A plan to generate 50%+ of income from trading

-If you’re a student or recent graduate building a venture with social or environmental purpose — Ignite is for you.
 Whether you’re a for-profit startup, a CIC, or a charity, we’re looking for bold founders with sustainable business models, lived insight, and a drive to create real change.
 If your enterprise is early-stage, impact-driven, and ready to grow — apply now.

-Applications for 2025 are now closed.
+Applications for 2026 are now open.

 Samuel Wilson’s Loan Trust